master-of-zen/Av1an/README.md

 <h2 align="center">Easy And Efficient </h2>

 Start using AV1 encoding.
-At the moment only Aomenc and Rav1e are supported
+All open-source encoders are supported (Aomenc, Rav1e, SVT-AV1)

 Example with default parameters: